ALTUVIIIO® [Antihemophilic Factor (Recombinant), Fc-VWF-XTEN Fusion Protein-ehtl] logo

 Your body can also make antibodies called “inhibitors” against ALTUVIIIO.
 This can stop ALTUVIIIO from working properly.
 Your healthcare provider may give you blood tests to check for inhibitors.

-The common side effects of ALTUVIIIO are headache, joint pain, and back pain.
+The common side effects of ALTUVIIIO are headache and joint pain.

 These are not the only possible side effects of ALTUVIIIO.
 Tell your healthcare provider about any side effect that bothers you or does not go away.